Our Summer School Program

 • Missing more than 15 minutes of a class is an absence.

-• Hybrid Science Courses: No in-person meeting absences permitted.
+• Hybrid Science Courses: No in-person meeting absence permitted.

 Additional Summer School Information:

-• A 5-student minimum may be required for a class to run
+• A 5-student minimum (20 students for PE) may be required for a class to run

 • Please note if any class is WAITLISTED, there is a possibility another session will open if there is a demand.
 So please complete the online registration form to reserve a spot if one becomes available